Cape York meteorite: History

 In 1818, the British First Ross Expedition (led by Captain John Ross) made contact with Inuit on the northern shore of Melville Bay, who stated they had settled in the area to exploit a nearby source of iron.
-The Inuit described the location of this iron, but poor weather and sea ice prevented Ross from investigating further.
-Ross correctly surmised that the large iron rocks described by the Inuit were meteorites, and purchased several tools with blades made of the meteoritic iron.
+Inuit loosely described the location of this iron as Sowallick (probably this refers to Savilik which in Greenlandic means 'with knife'), but poor weather and sea ice prevented Ross from investigating further.
+Ross correctly surmised that the large iron rocks described by Inuit were meteorites, and purchased several tools with blades made of the meteoritic iron.